Tensile Fabric Roofing Manufacturers List & Website Directory

 Tensile fabric is typically used to provide the benefits of a roof where an actual building is not needed or wanted.
 It can be used to create interesting, neat-looking structures that are also functional.
 It is used to design and construct roofs that span large areas without the need for internal supports, allowing for extensive unobstructed spaces below.
 Places you might find tensile fabric roofs include sports stadiums, outdoor music venues, airport terminals, and exhibition centers.
 The versatility of tensile fabric allows architects to experiment with complex, unique roof shapes that would be difficult or impossible to achieve with standard materials.

-A high-quality formulation and application of the surface coating is generally the key to the performance and service life of tensile fabrics.
-PVC coatings are popular for their cost-effectiveness and decent durability.
-PTFE, or Teflon, is used for higher-end applications; it’s highly durable, capable of withstanding extreme weather conditions, and chemically inert.
-Silicone coatings are also used for their fire resistance and environmental friendliness.
-These coatings protect the fabric from weathering, dirt, and UV damage, extending the lifespan of the fabric and reducing maintenance needs.
+A high-quality formulation and application of the surface layer is generally the key to the performance and service life of tensile fabrics.
+PVC is popular for its lower price and has a service life of around 15 to 20 years.
+PTFE, or Teflon, is used for higher-end applications; it’s capable of withstanding extreme weather conditions, is chemically inert, and can last for more than 30 years.
+Silicone coatings are less expensive than PTFE but more UV resistant, translucent, and longer-lasting than PVC.

 Types of Tensile Fabric and Their Uses

-2. Glass Fiber Fabric Coated with PTFE or Silicone: Known for its high strength and resistance to extreme temperatures and chemical reactions, this type of tensile fabric is often used in permanent structures that require minimal maintenance and have a long lifespan, such as stadium roofs or large pavilions.
+2. Glass Fiber Fabric Coated with PTFE or Silicone: Fiberglass fabric is known for its strength and resistance to extreme temperatures and discoloration; this type of tensile fabric is normally used for permanent structures that require a longer lifespan, such as stadium roofs or large pavilions.

-3. ETFE (Ethylene Tetrafluoroethylene): Not a traditional fabric but a type of soft fluoropolymer film used similarly to tensile fabrics.
-It’s incredibly light and has high translucency, which is excellent for applications like greenhouse roofs or any structure where natural light is a priority.
+3. ETFE (Ethylene Tetrafluoroethylene): Not a typical fabric but a type of soft fluoropolymer film used similarly to tensile fabrics.
+It’s very lightweight, long-lasting, and can be highly translucent, which makes it a great choice for applications like greenhouse roofs or very large skylights.

 Important Considerations Before Buying

-1. Purpose and Application: Understand the specific requirements of your project.
-Consider factors like climate, structural design, expected loads, and aesthetic values.
+1. Purpose: Understand the specific requirements of your project.
+Consider factors like the local sun exposure and climate and appropriateness vis-à-vis expected structural loads and appearance.

-3. Fire Resistance: Check local regulations for fire safety standards.
-Ensure the fabric meets necessary certifications.
+3. Fire Resistance: Check your local code for fire safety standards.
+Ensure the fabric meets necessary requirements.

-4. Warranty and Support: Look for products with warranties and good customer support from the manufacturer.
+4. Warranty and Support: Look for products with good warranties and high-level customer support from the manufacturer.

-• Technical Support: Reliable manufacturers provide essential support during both the design and installation phases, helping to avoid costly mistakes.
+• Technical Support: Reputable manufacturers will have a competent technical department that can provide necessary support during both the design and installation phases, as well as afterwards if any issues arise.

-• Warranty and Problem-solving: A trustworthy manufacturer will stand behind their product with guarantees and be proactive in addressing any issues.
+• Warranty: A reputable manufacturer will stand behind their product with comprehensive warranties and will be helpful when addressing any issues.

 If you are a reputable and qualified structural tensile fabric manufacturer and feel that we’ve overlooked your company, feel free to contact us to ask to be added to this list.